-Named Military Friendly School by Victory Media for four consecutive years, representing the top 20 percent of colleges, universities and trade schools in the country for delivering the best experience for military students.
+Named Military Friendly School by Victory Media for five consecutive years, representing the top 20 percent of colleges, universities and trade schools in the country for delivering the best experience for military students.

 In 1987, Northwest became known as "The Electronic Campus" by implementing the first comprehensive networked campus in the nation at a public university.